lauki kofta recipe with step by step photos – a light tomato based delicious gravy dunked with koftas made from bottle gourd (lauki or ghia or dudhi).

 10: stir and let the masala cook for 3-4 minutes more or till the mixture starts to leave oil.

-11: add the strained bottle gourd juice. add water. stir. simmer and cook for 10-12 minutes more. don’t cover the pan with any lid.
+11: add the strained bottle gourd juice. add water. stir and simmer lauki kofta gravy and cook for 10-12 minutes more. don’t cover the pan with any lid.

-12: lastly add salt and stir. if you like a sweet taste in your curries, you can add sugar too. add the fried lauki kofta. serve the lauki kofta curry with rotis, naan or basmati rice. also goes well with jeera rice.
+12: lastly add salt and stir. if you like a sweet taste in your curries, you can add sugar too. add the fried lauki kofta. serve lauki ke kofte with rotis, naan or basmati rice. also goes well with jeera rice.